-4.3 The Revision Applicant cited various assorted judgments and boards policies in support of allowing gold for redemption under section 125 of the Customs Act, 1962 and prayed for permission to re-export the gold on payment of nominal redemption fine and reduced personal penalty.

-5. A personal hearing in the case was held on 07.03.2018, the Advocate for the respondent Shri Palanikumar attended the hearing he re-iterated the submissions filed in Revision Application and cited the decisions of GOI/Tribunals where redemption for re-export of gold was allowed.
-Nobody from the department attended the personal hearing.

-6. The Government has gone through the facts of the case.
-The Applicant is a frequent traveller.
-It is a fact that the gold chain was not declared by the Applicant as required under Section 77 of the Customs Act, 1962, and if he was not intercepted he would have gone without paying customs duty, and under the circumstances confiscation of the gold is justified.

-7. However, the facts of the case state that the Applicant was intercepted before he exited the Green Channel.
+- 4.3 The Revision Applicant cited various assorted judgments and boards policies in support of allowing gold for redemption under section 125 of the Customs Act, 1962 and prayed for permission to re-export the gold on payment of nominal redemption fine and reduced personal penalty. - 5.
+A personal hearing in the case was held on 07.03.2018, the Advocate for the respondent Shri Palanikumar attended the hearing he re-iterated the submissions filed in Revision Application and cited the decisions of GOI/Tribunals where redemption for re-export of gold was allowed.
+Nobody from the department attended the personal hearing. - 6.
+The Government has gone through the facts of the case.
+It is a fact that the gold biscuit was not declared by the Applicant as required under Section 77 of the Customs Act, 1962, and under the circumstances confiscation of the gold is justified. - 7.
+However, the facts of the case state that the Applicant was intercepted before he exited the Green Channel.
 The gold is claimed by the Applicant and there is no other claimant.
-The gold chain was worn by the Applicant, it was visible and it was not ingeniously concealed.
-There are no previous offences registered against the Applicant inspite of being a frequent traveller.
+The gold biscuit was not ingeniously concealed.
+There are no previous offences registered against the Applicant.
 The CBEC Circular 09/2001 gives specific directions to the Customs officer in case the declaration form is incomplete/not filled up, the proper Customs officer should help the passenger record to the oral declaration on the Disembarkation Card and only thereafter should countersign/stamp the same, after taking the passenger's signature.
 Thus, mere non-submission of the declaration cannot be held against the Applicant.
 There are a catena of judgments which align with the view that the discretionary powers vested with the lower authorities under section 125(1) of the Customs Act, 1962 have to be exercised.
 The absolute confiscation of the gold is therefore harsh and unjustified.
-In view of the above facts, the Government is of the opinion that a lenient view can b taken in the matter.
-The Applicant has pleaded for re-export and the Government inclined to accept the plea.
-The order of absolute confiscation of the gold in Simpugned Order in Appeal therefore needs to be modified and the confiscated gold i liable to be allowed for re-export on payment of redemption fine and penalty.
-Mumbai ਸ਼ੁੰਹ ਤੇ an Page 3 of 5
+In view of the above facts, the Government is of the opinion that a lenient view can be taken in the matter.
+The Applicant has pleaded for re-export and the Government is inclined to accept the plea.
+The order of absolute confiscation of the gold in the impugned Order in Appeal therefore needs to be modified and the confiscated gold is liable to be allowed for re-export on payment of redemption fine and penalty. - 8.
+Taking into consideration the foregoing discussion, Government) allows redemption of the confiscated gold biscuit for re-export in lieu of fine thousand Ones weighing 116.5 gms valued at Rs.
+2,99,157/- (Two Lacs Ninety nine thousand Ones hundred and Fifty seven) is ordered to be redeemed for re-export on payment of redemption fine of Rs.
+1,25,000/- (Rupees One lac Twenty Five thousand) under section